-- people with kidney cancer (renal cell carcinoma). - o OPDIVO may be used when your cancer has spread or grown after treatment with other cancer medications. - adults with a type of blood cancer called classical Hodgkin lymphoma.
+people with kidney cancer (renal cell carcinoma).

+- OPDIVO may be used alone when your cancer has spread or grown after treatment with other cancer medicines. - OPDIVO may be used in combination with ipilimumab in certain people when their cancer has spread. - adults with a type of blood cancer called classical Hodgkin lymphoma.

-• OPDIVO may be used if:
+OPDIVO may be used if:

-- your cancer has come back or spread after a type of stem cell transplant that uses your own stem cells (autologous), and - you used the drug brentuximab vedotin (Adcetris[®]) before or after your stem cell transplant, or - you received at least 3 kinds of treatment including a stem cell transplant that uses your own stem cells (autologous).
+- your cancer has come back or spread after a type of stem cell transplant that uses your own stem cells (autologous), and - o you used the drug brentuximab vedotin (Adcetris®) before or after your stem cell transplant, or - o you received at least 3 kinds of treatment including a stem cell transplant that uses your own stem cells (autologous). - people with head and neck cancer (squamous cell carcinoma)

-• people with head and neck cancer (squamous cell carcinoma)
+• OPDIVO may be used when your head and neck cancer:

-- OPDIVO may be used when your head and neck cancer: - o has come back or spread, and - o you have tried chemotherapy that contains platinum and it did not work or is no longer working. - people with bladder cancer (urothelial carcinoma). - OPDIVO may be used when your bladder cancer: - o has spread or grown, and
+- o has come back or spread, and - o you have tried chemotherapy that contains platinum and it did not work or is no longer working. - people with bladder cancer (urothelial carcinoma).

+• OPDIVO may be used when your bladder cancer:

-- o you have tried chemotherapy that contains platinum, and it did not work or is no longer working. - adults and children 12 years of age and older with a type of colon or rectal cancer (colorectal cancer). - OPDIVO may be used when your colon or rectal cancer: - o has spread to other parts of the body (metastatic), - o has progressed after treatment with a fluoropyrimidine, oxaliplatin, and irinotecan, and is mismatch repair deficient (dMMR) or microsatellite instability-high (MSI-H)
+- o has spread or grown, and - o you have tried chemotherapy that contains platinum, and it did not work or is no longer working. - adults and children 12 years of age and older, with a type of colon or rectal cancer (colorectal cancer)

+OPDIVO may be used alone or in combination with ipilimumab when your colon or rectal cancer:

+- o has spread to other parts of the body (metastatic), - o is microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), and - you have tried treatment with a fluoropyrimidine, oxaliplatin, and irinotecan, and it did not work or is no longer working.